Understanding Heat Affected Zone (HAZ) Microstructure

 - Reduces toughness and corrosion resistance

-- Avoid multi-pass welding with slow cycles
+- Check multi-pass welding when thermal cycles are slow

-Preheat Temperature Guidelines
+Preheat Temperature Planning Ranges

 | Material | Carbon Equivalent (CE) | Preheat Temp |